Information-theoretic principle of emergent 1-form symmetries: An information-theoretic criterion for the existence of the 1-form symmetry

 \subsection{Connection to quantum error correction}

 The characterization based on Eqs.~\eqref{eq:decompose}-\eqref{eq:decodable} for the existence of 1-form symmetries is inspired by and intimately related to the decodability problem in QEC~\cite{Topo_quantum_memory_2002}.
-The characterization demands that, under perturbation, the information encoded in the bare 1-form symmetry representation is robust, and therefore in principle recoverable.
-The QEC decoders provide an convenient tool to detect such recoverability.
+The characterization demands that, under perturbation, it is in principle possible to deform the 1-form symmetry operator through the perturbation and thereby allow for a dressed symmetry to emerge.
+The QEC decoders provide a natural tool to perform such ``deformation.''
+Physically, a decoder specifies a procedure independent of microscopic details for identifying the charged objects associated with the 1-form symmetry operators and removing them.
+In this sense, the existence of a decoder suggests that the low-energy theory admits an emergent 1-form symmetry independent of microscopic parameters.

 When the 1-form symmetry generators of interest are Pauli strings, the decoding technique in the standard QEC directly provides an efficient way to detect the 1-form symmetry.
 In standard QEC, Pauli strings (i.e. the stabilizers in QEC) play the role of the 1-form symmetry generators.
 The measurement of the 1-form symmetry charges (the syndrome in QEC) can be efficiently made by measuring the contractible 1-form symmetry generators.
 After collecting the syndrome, a decoder is used to decode the string operators (physical errors in QEC) generating the charge configuration.
 If for a typical charge configuration $\pmb{m}$, the charged string operators predicted by the decoder has the correct $\pmb{q}$ under the non-contractible 1-form symmetry operators, the QEC is successful and Eq.~\eqref{eq:decodable} is true.
 We can formulate this more precisely.
 Consider a decoder that maps a charge configuration $\pmb{m}$ to a particular set of eigenvalues $\pmb{q}$ under the non-contractible 1-form symmetry operators with probability $p(\pmb{q}|\pmb{m})$.
 We can lower bound the left hand side of Eq.~\eqref{eq:decodable} by